 The Bata Shoe Museum

-In the Bata Shoe Museum, every shoe has a story as the museum is home to the world’s largest and most comprehensive collection of shoes and footwear-related objects.
+At the Bata Shoe Museum, every shoe has a story, as it is home to the world’s largest and most comprehensive collection of shoes and footwear-related objects.

 Where: 327 Bloor St W (at St. George St.), Toronto